nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Note:** :bell: can indicate either: <br>
 - Source code with similar implementations have had their sequence or/and activity diagrams condensed into a single general diagram <br>
-- Similar use case extensions are grouped to avoid repetitiveness
+- Similar use case extensions are grouped <br>
+to avoid repetitiveness
 </div>

 ### 3.1 Add Features <a id="31-add-features"></a>